-This is because the weight of a SUP board can vary depending on several factors.
-In this article, we'll tell you more about it so you know what to look out for when buying a new SUP board.
+The weight of a SUP board can vary depending on various factors.
+In this article we tell you more about it so that you know what to look for when buying a new SUP board.

 Average weight of a SUP board

-The average weight of a inflatable SUP board ranges from about 6 to 12 kg, while the average weight of a hard SUP board is between 9 and 18 kg.
-The exact weight depends on the board type, size and material.
+The average weight of an inflatable SUP board varies from about 6 to 12 kg, while the average weight of a hard SUP board is between 9 and 18 kg.
+The exact weight depends on the type of board, size and material.

-In general, a lighter board is easier to carry and manoeuvre, but offers less stability.
-To overcome the first downside, you can opt for a SUP board trolley.
-It is a handy solution that you see more and more often these days on SUP boards.
+In general, a lighter board is easier to carry and maneuver, but offers less stability.
+To remedy the first drawback, you can opt for a SUP board trolley .
+It is a handy solution that you increasingly encounter with SUP boards these days.